The Pacific Dust Express

 Scientists recently used NASA satellites to track a cloud of dust up to 2,000 km long as it left Asia, drifted across the Pacific Ocean, and traversed North America from Alaska to Florida, raining dust and possibly pollutants over the continent.

 Right: This SeaWiFS image shows a sinuous trail of dust streaming east over North Korea and Japan and heading out over the Pacific Ocean.
 This was only the beginning of the dust's long journey, which finally came to an end in the mid-Atlantic.
-Click on the image for a larger version.
+Click on the image for a.
 Image courtesy NASA SeaWiFS Project and ORBIMAGE.

 Dust clouds blowing east from Asia are a common occurrence in the springtime, but last month's million-ton dust cloud was surprisingly large and long-lasting.